nanauman/Evolution3/Evolution #3.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Evolution #4: Network and Cyber Security:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Software plays a major role in security, not only providing the security itself but also being used to monitor network layout, firewalls, and locate any potential threats or vulnerabilities
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Software plays a major role in security, being used to monitor network layout, firewalls, locate any potential threats or vulnerabilities and assist in securing and encrypting communications.
+All networking and cyber security activities would be virtually nonexistent without the use of software.
+Ironically softwares(networking and otherwise) are the source of most potential threats and vulnerabilities, but then using softwares is also the best way to protect against those threats.
+Security softwares would also include any software that helps create roles and secure logins and permissions.